-5.3 Implementation AMENDED
+5.3 Implementation

-ACT Providers will provide an adequate level of professional staffing to perform the required work.
+Older Adult ACT Providers will provide an adequate level of professional staffing to perform the required work.

-ACT Providers will have office space that is appropriately located, and adequately appointed to comply with state licensing standards by the program start date.
+Older Adult ACT Providers will have office space that is appropriately located, and adequately appointed to comply with state licensing standards by the program start date.

-ACT Providers will hire the following core staff for start-up: Psychiatrist or NPP, Registered Nurse, Team Leader, and Program Assistant prior to becoming licensed All ACT staff will have the appropriate qualifications to meet the needs of the target population and will do so in a timeline that maintains the staff ratio of no more than 8:1 9:1.
+Older Adult ACT Providers will hire the following required core staff for start-up: Psychiatrist or NPP, Registered Nurse, Team Leader, and Program Assistant prior to becoming licensed.
+All ACT staff will have the appropriate qualifications to meet the needs of the target population and will do so in a timeline that maintains the staff ratio of no more than 10:1.
 The team should not admit more than four (4) individuals each month.